 The Heisei incarnation's origin is rather terrifying.
 It pretty much starts out as three cute genetically-engineered pets that are left alone to fend for themselves on an island near Japan.
 Then the island is hit by a nuclear bomb (the same one that created the original Godzilla) that causes said three pets to fuse with one another into a single giant dragon.

-most of people thinks that King Ghidorah's high-pitched roar is Narm...but try to listen with more attention, you'll notice it sounds like a psychotic giggling.
+Many people think that King Ghidorah's high-pitched roar is Narm...but listen more carefully, and you'll notice it sounds like psychotic giggling.

 The GMK incarnation of Ghidorah seems to be horribly weak at first, until you realise that's just because he's a juvenile and hasn't grown back all of his heads yet.
 Oh, did we mention all of his heads?
 Well, that's because he happens to be the Yamato No Orochi.
 No wonder his soul was purified prior to the events of the film.

 Ghidorah gets his own pretty awesome invocation of nightmare fuel in IDW's Half Century War miniseries by James Stokoe; After Space-Godzilla and other in-continuity monsters are taken down, Ghidorah and Gigan are shown in silhouette at the end of the fourth issue en route to Earth.
 The fifth is entirely devoted to the human lead and Godzilla taking them down, suggesting those two are the very worst the universe can throw at Earth.

 Gigan.
 Sure, he's not the scariest-looking Kaiju out there.
 But, take into consideration that he's the first monster to make Godzilla bleed.
 Oh, and there's the little fact that he absolutely loves causing mayhem and destruction and prefers to hack his opponents with either his scythe-arms or his buzzsaw-belly rather than use his optic blasts.